MediaMatrix/stun/README.md

 ## How to run STUN server

-(1) execute stunsrv from the command line
+(1) execute stunsrv from the command line or
 (2) create and handle a stun server through the class from a js file

     # From terminal
     $ stunsrv
     $ stunsrv firstIP secondIP firstPort secondPort